MaastrichtU-IDS/jupyterlab/lmod/README.md

 > It will use the Docker image with Lmod, based on `jupyter/scipy-notebook` (debian), which is defined in the `Dockerfile` in this folder.

-⚠️ Be careful you need to load the modules you want to import before creating the Jupyter notebook, otherwise the notebook kernel will not be able to find the module (not sure if there is a fix for that)
+⚠️ You will need to reload your notebooks kernel after loading a module to be able to import it.

 ### Delete the app